The Shock and Trauma of Sudden Death

 Mending a Broken Heart

-Homeopathy for sudden shock, trauma and grief helps you move through the natural grieving process.
-The shock of losing a loved one or witnessing a violent episode can leave you in a state of constant trauma, unable to go through the stages of healing, as was the case with Carol.
+Homeopathy for sudden shock, trauma and grief helps you to gently move through the natural grieving process.
+The shock of losing a loved one, or witnessing a violent episode, can leave you in a state of constant trauma, unable to go through the stages of healing, as was the case with Carol.

-Carol received a prescription for the homeopathic remedy aconite to take right away and continue every day for the next week.
+Carol received a prescription for the homeopathic remedy Aconite to take right away and continue every day for the next week.
 Aconite was then followed by two other remedies taken during the next few weeks.
-The results of the first remedy was immediate and Carol started sleeping through the night from the very first night after taking the aconite.
+The results of the first remedy was immediate and Carol started sleeping through the night from the very first night after taking the first dose.
 Aconite is a remedy often prescribed immediately after a fright or shock when indicated by the patients symptoms.

-I had two follow-ups with Carol over a period of 6 weeks.
+I had three follow-ups appointments with Carol over a period of 12 weeks.
 The exhaustion, the raw open wound feeling, the constant aching pain felt all over her body subsided.
-Carol slept well and gradually regained her energy and a renewed hope for a future without her dear husband and beloved father of her children by her side.
-The longing, the missing and the wonderful memories will never leave as Carol tells me …but it hurts less…it no longer feels excruciatingly acute…I don’t think and worry about myself or my children dying suddenly anymore…I feel more like myself…I know I can go on now without being in constant pain and agony.
+Carol slept well and gradually regained her energy and a renewed hope for a future without her beloved husband and father of her children by her side.
+The longing, the missing, and the wonderful memories will never leave as Carol tells me …but it hurts less…it no longer feels excruciatingly acute…I don’t think and worry about myself or my children dying suddenly anymore…I feel more like myself…I know I can go on now without being in constant pain and agony.
 I have started running again…something I never thought I would ever be able to do after Steve passed away.

-To book your consultation with me by Skype or other online platform, please use my online booking calendar, or send me a message.
+To book an online consultation with me by Skype, please use my online booking calendar, or send me a message.